 Increase familiarity with data on incarceration rates and jail conditions in Adams County and Philadelphia

 Build relationships among participants through homestays, shared meals, and collaboration on criminal justice reform

 Implement separate Adams County and Philadelphia County advocacy strategies during October through January

 When is the registration deadline?
-Sunday, June 30, 2019 at 11:59 pm Eastern.
+Friday, August 30, 2019 at 11:59 pm Eastern.